ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-4. What is Residual Standard Error(RSE) and how to interpret it?
+Q. What is Residual Standard Error(RSE) and how to interpret it?

 <details><summary><b>Answer</b></summary>